-The FMD Society of America is sponsoring the United States patient registry for FMD, which is gathering information regarding the epidemiology, symptoms, disease extent, treatments, and outcomes of patients who have FMD.
-Currently we have 15 Centers participating in the Patient Registry and to date almost 2,700 patients have participated.
-To learn more about the FMD patient registry, go to: www.fmdsa.org/research_network/fmd_registry
+The FMD Society of America is sponsoring the North American registry for FMD, which is gathering information regarding the epidemiology, symptoms, disease extent, treatments, and outcomes of patients who have FMD.
+As of April 2024 there are 21 Centers participating in the Patient Registry and to date over 4300 patients have participated.
+To learn more about the FMD patient registry, go to: www.fmdsa.org/research\network/fmd\registry

-Updated October 2018, Pamela Mace RN, Executive Director FMDSA and Dr. Heather Gornik, UH Cleveland Medical Center and FMDSA Medical Advisory Board.
+Updated by Pamela Mace RN, Executive Director FMDSA and Dr. Heather Gornik, UH Cleveland Medical Center and FMDSA Medical Advisory Board.